First time home buyer guide

 Did you know that 95% of property searches begin online?
 While nothing is better than seeing your next home in person, browsing through property listings online can help you to create a shortlist of houses or flats you’d like to see.

 We list all of our properties on Rightmove, Zoopla, Primelocation and On The Market – making these websites an excellent place to start.
 What’s more, you can even experience a virtual tour for some properties on our website, allowing you to fully explore every nook and cranny from the comfort of your couch.

 Secure your mortgage

 It’s usually a good idea to secure a mortgage agreement in principle ahead of your viewings.
 This way, your seller will know that you’re already in a great position to progress with the sale.

-To make things easier for you, in every major branch of Wards, we have an in-house Mortgage Advisor who can guide you through your options and even find the most suitable mortgage for you.
+To make things easier for you, in every major branch, we have an in-house Mortgage Advisor who can guide you through your options and even find the most suitable mortgage for you.

 Nothing beats seeing your new home in person so we suggest that you book a viewing as soon as you’ve decided that you like what you see online.
 Get in quickly as some properties can be sold almost as soon as they’re put on the market.